kvasios/franka_toolbox_for_matlab/docs/franka_matlab/system_requirements.rst

 in the network like the AI Companion or NVIDIA Jetson.

 All the same system requirements for FCI and libfranka apply for the Target PC.

+The prebuild binaries for the Target PC are available for the amd64 and arm64 (NVIDIA Jetson) architectures.